 Some of the greatest and most hilarious aspects of The Blob, however, stem not from its plot but from its style.
 It is a typical example of a 1950s American science-fiction film, replete with excessive dialogue scenes, overbearing symbols and metaphors, and dire consequences for youthful hijinks.
-There are examples of this era-specific style which have aged with grace, such as the original The Day the Earth Stood Still and some of the better episodes of The Twilight Zone.
+There are examples of this era-specific style which have aged with some kitschy grace, such as the original The Day the Earth Stood Still and some of the better episodes of The Twilight Zone.
 And then there are examples which can no longer be taken seriously, such as The Blob and some of the worse episodes of The Twilight Zone.

 My personal favorite line from The Blob, spoken by the nurse character, is a result of this style’s most melodramatic tendencies.
 After the doctor compels her to ineffectually toss a small jar of acid at the blob (so far their first and only attempt to harm it), she exclaims, desperate and exasperated: “Nothing can stop it!”
 Throughout the film, this unique and dated format necessitates the heightening of stakes and tension primarily through the principal characters’ seemingly random assertions, which are always later proven correct.
 This leads to no end of plot conveniences which are sure to delight a savvy viewer.

-The ability of this movie to attract an audience has undoubtedly survived, as evidenced by the annual Blobfest festival still held in its honor and by the Criterion Collection release it garnered.
+The ability of this movie to attract an audience has undoubtedly survived, as evidenced by the annual Blobfest event still held in its honor and by the Criterion Collection release it garnered.
 In this article, I have even left out many of the amazing details of this old gem, specifically so that you can discover them for yourself.
 So, if you have a few friends whose presence and commentary has already proven hilarious while watching films like The Room, Birdemic, or Troll 2, then I would urge you to round them up again and find a copy of a short, sweet film called The Blob.

 A Repurposed Drive-in Delight: